 - Blood-stop powder, yarrow leaf or cornstarch

-- Syringes, 1 cc (or dropper) and other various sizes
+- Syringes, 1 cc (buy it here) and other various sizes

-- Heat lamp or other heat source (for warming a chilled chicken)
+- Heat lamp, heat pad or other heat source: for warming a chilled chicken

 Other Helpful Supplies:

-- Liquid Vitamin B: supplement for weak chicks & chickens or chicks with curled toes or splayed legs
+- Liquid Vitamin B (Buy it here): supplement for weak chicks & chickens or chicks with curled toes or splayed legs

 - Preparation H: use for a prolapsed vent that needs to be pushed back in

-- Pzozap Permethrin dust: to treat mites (buy it here)
+- Prozap Permethrin dust (Buy it here): to treat mites

-- Diatomaceous Earth (aka “DE”): Rub into coop walls, floor, perches, etc to reduce mites in the environment then cover with shavings or straw as usual
+- Diatomaceous Earth (Buy it here): Rub into coop walls, floor, perches, etc to reduce mites in the environment then cover with shavings or straw as usual

 - 7% Iodine Solution or spray or Hydrogen Peroxide